ddupont808/yam/docs/developer-guide.md

 ## Protocol Guide

-The yam protocol is still in the design process.
-For documentation of the current yam protocol, see [docs/protocol.md](protocol.md).
+For documentation of the yam protocol, see [docs/protocol.md](protocol.md).